With AL East in balance, Yankees turn to their 'glue' -- CC Sabathia

 NEW YORK -- In a baseball clubhouse, real estate equals respect.
 The best and most important players receive the top spots in the room.
 Derek Jeter's old locker was closest to the hallway that adjoins the players’ cafeteria and the showers.

 That's now CC Sabathia's spot in the New York Yankees' clubhouse.
-Location is everything, and if there were a de facto captain of this Yankees team it would be Carsten Charles Sabathia Jr.
+Location is everything, and if there were a de facto captain of this Yankees team, it would be Carsten Charles Sabathia Jr.

 “I’ve always felt that CC was somewhat of the glue of this team, in a sense,” Yankees manager Joe Girardi said.
 “He has always had the ability to pull a clubhouse together.
 I’m not just talking about pulling pitchers together.
 I’m talking about pulling everybody together."

 Pitchers aren't usually the leaders of their teams.
 They might take charge of the starting staff or the bullpen, but not the entire club.
-With this up-and-coming Yankees team, Sabathia is the man.
+With this up-and-coming Yankees team, though, Sabathia is the man.

 “He has that personality,” Girardi said.
 “He is a guy who always gets players together and does things together as a team.
-I think his calmness when he is about to pitch in a big game.
+I think it's his calmness when he is about to pitch in a big game.
 He is the same guy, day in and day out.”

 On Wednesday, Sabathia will be on the mound as the Yankees face the Boston Red Sox.
 It's a role he cherishes.
 Sabathia is 6-2 with a 4.12 ERA and is surging.
 He has won four straight starts, allowing just four earned runs in 24 1/3 innings over that span.
-He's becoming even more important on the field as Masahiro Tanaka fades.
+And he's becoming even more important on the field as Masahiro Tanaka fades.

 Sabathia’s season has been cut into three parts.
 In his first three starts, his ERA was 1.47.
 In his next four, it was 9.58.
 Over the past four wins, Sabathia’s ERA is 1.48.